-The water supplies supporting the activities within the NMMA are met primarily from groundwater production with a minor amount of recycled water.
+The water supplies supporting activities within the NMMA are met primarily from groundwater production with a minor amount of recycled water.
 No surface water diversions exist, nor is there currently any imported water.
-Supplemental Water, as defined by the Stipulation, is being developed and delivery is expected in late 2015.
+Supplemental Water, as defined by the Stipulation, is being developed and Phase I deliveries began on July 2, 2015.
 A brief description of the groundwater production, recycled water, Supplemental Water, and surface water diversion is presented in the following sections.